MrBlueXav/Stocharythm-box/README.md

 **Features** :
 9 voices at the moment :
 - 6 sample players which can access to 41 famous short samples (800kB)
-- 1 sampled kick (no more because too greedy : Synthetic Bass Drum  (DaisySP/ Emilie Gillet))
+- 1 sampled kick (no more Synthetic Bass Drum  (DaisySP/ Emilie Gillet) because too greedy...)
 - 1 white noise with ADSR
 - 1 808 snare

+Adjustable pan for each instrument.
-FX : simple reverb based on Freeverb (MiniFreeverb.h)
+FX : simple stereo reverb based on Freeverb (in freeverb_stm32.hpp).
-Mono output.
+Stereo output.

 The sequencer is not step based.
 You define a loop duration and call for sound events which are randomly dispatched in the loop.
 These are so-called "stocharythms".
 You can however quantize their position on a defined grid.